molivas010/watsonwork-ticketmaster/README.md

 need to configure the ticketmaster app with them.

-From the Watson Conversation service page click **Launch tool** to open the Watson Conversation tooling, and import the file **watson.json** that is in the root of this repository, into a new Watson Conversation workspace.
+From the Watson Conversation service page click **Launch tool** to open the Watson Conversation tooling,
+When you get to the Workspaces screen, click on up arrow next to the Create button and import the file **watson.json** that is in the root of this repository, into a new Watson Conversation workspace.

 Note the Watson Conversation workspace id, as you will need to configure this